nicofrm/my_project_bdd_alerts/readme.md

 ## 3. Running the tests
 - can be done by running each scenario at a time using tags (example: --tags=T1)
 - can be done by running all the scenarios from feature file, following command will be performed: behave -f behave_html_formatter:HTMLFormatter -o behave-report.html

 ## 4. Test results
-Through running the test suites we have obtained a number of 1 feature passed, 3 scenarios passed and 15 steps passed.
+Through running the test suites I have obtained a number of: 1 feature passed, 3 scenarios passed and 15 steps passed.
 ![image](https://github.com/user-attachments/assets/d14c35e6-62b7-4cde-9fb2-6d9e1e4df21b)

 ## 5. Performance indicators:
-   - in order to make the code more efficient the most suitable selectors were found in order to be able to identify the web elements in consequence, id or link text selectors were used as means of identification, except when the specifics of a web element required otherwise Also, CSS selector was preferred to XPATH selector since it is usually faster.
-Nevertheless, whenever we needed to search for an element that was not able to be found with CSS selector XPATH selector was used
+   - in order to make the code more efficient the most suitable selectors were found in order to be able to identify the web elements in consequence, id or link text selectors were used as means of identification, except when the specifics of a web element required otherwise Also, CSS selector was preferred and XPATH selector since it is usually faster.
+Nevertheless, whenever we needed to search for an element that was not able to be found with CSS selector XPATH selector is used
-   - in order to make the execution more efficient we have used elements like break in order to avoid unnecessary loop execution and also tried to make variable assignment only when needed, reducing variable reassignment to a minimum
-   - also, the usage of a sleep instruction was reduced as much as possible and as a general trend the waits are to be preferred to the sleep instruction